garlandxie/garlandxie.website/content/home/about.md

 In addition, I love to integrate the R programming language into my research routine.
 For example, this very website was built using the fantastic "blogdown" R package with the help of Hugo and Netlify!
 In the near future, I plan to provide a fully reproducible workflow for future research projects.

-Outside of academia, I dabble in learning calisthenics, finding new hip-hop albums, and cooking vegan recipes.
+Outside of academia, I dabble in calisthenics, finding new hip-hop albums, and cooking vegan dishes.